The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

+$Z_{\q}(x,\th)$ was used first as generating function for the smooth Gerber-Shiu functions associated to power rewards $1, x, x^2$, which were denoted respectively by $Z_q, Z_q^{(1)}, Z_q^{(2)}, \dots$.
+Subsequently, it started being used intensively in exponential Parisian ruin problems following the work of \cite{AIZ}.

-As of recently, several papers \cite{APP,KL,Iva,IP,Ivapot,AIZ,AIpower,APY,AZ} showed that \lev formulas expressed in terms of $W_\d(x)$ and $Z_\d(x)$ or $Z_\d(x,\th)$ apply also to doubly reflected processes, to refracted processes, to \sn \MAP, and to processes with Parisian absorbtion or reflection.
-More precisely, formulas which hold for the \lev model continue to hold for the others, once appropriate { (matrix) scale} functions are introduced.
+As of recently, several papers \cite{APP,KL,Iva,IP,Ivapot,AIZ,AIpower,APY,AZ} showed that L\'evy formulas expressed in terms of $ W_{\q}(x)$ and $ Z_{\q}(x)$ or $Z_{\q}(x,\th)$ hold also for doubly reflected processes\fn[4]{for the construction of these, one may use a recursive approach, or the recent paper \cite{kruk2007explicit}}, refracted processes, spectrally negative \MAP, processes with Parisian absorption or reflection, and combinations of these features.
+More precisely, formulas which hold for the L\'evy model continue to hold for the others, once appropriate {(matrix) scale} functions are identified.

-We like to call this body of related \fp formulas the scales function kit or cookbook.
-Its availability means that the analytic work required to solve a \fp problem may often be replaced by look up in the cookbook.
-The next section contains another 12 of our favorite recipes.
+We will call this body of related first passage formulas the scale functions kit or cookbook.
+Its availability means that the analytic work required to solve a first passage problem may often be replaced by looking up in the cookbook.
+The next section contains \nun of our favorite recipes.